claygod/mmoa/README.md

 # About

-Most likely in many MMOA something familiar: the patterns mikroservisy, SOA, MQ, etc. This is good and I can assure you, MMOA does not purport to overthrow or assigning themselves another's laurels.
+Most likely in many MMOA something familiar: the patterns mikroservice, SOA, MQ, etc. This is good and I can assure you, MMOA does not purport to overthrow or assigning themselves another's laurels.
 It is only a tool, the idea that you might be interested in.
 I would add only one thing IMHO - largely MMOA written under the influence of *Golang*, which I think is quite interesting and very suitable for the development of a variety of applications, and language authors thank for their work.